magnesj/ResInsight/docs/RftPlot.md

 ### Sources
 After a well has been selected in the Well Name field, the relevant sources for that well will appear in the sources field.
 The sources are placed in one of three different groups:
 - **RFT File Cases** -- Simulation cases may have associated formation pressure data in _\*.rft_ file(s).
-If the simulation case contains such files, those are imported together with the simulation case (See the keyword `WRFTPLT` in the Eclipse manual for information)
+If the simulation case contains such files, those are imported together with the simulation case (See the keyword `WRFTPLT` in the Eclipse manual for information).
-- **Grid Cases** -- The PRESSURE property in the 3D grid
+- **Grid Cases** -- The PRESSURE property in the 3D grid.
-- **Observed Cases** -- Observed data imported from well log files
+- **Observed Cases** -- Observed data imported from well log files.

 When the user selects one or more sources, a selection of their time steps appears in the **Time Steps** field.